top of page

 Screen Shot 2021-04-09 at 9.39.47 AM.png

-Vanessa Perkins is the Workforce Development Program Manager for Freedom al a Cart providing workforce training and wrap-around services to help empower survivors/overcomers/thrivers of human trafficking to live happy, healthy, and self-sufficient lives.
+Vanessa Torres is the Director of Programs for Freedom al a Cart providing workforce training and wrap-around services to help empower survivors/overcomers/thrivers of human trafficking to live happy, healthy, and self-sufficient lives.
 She has 10+ years experience working directly with survivors as well as being one.
 Vanessa is a survivor consultant with the honor of giving her expert opinion to agencies, government offices, legislators and law enforcement.
 Vanessa spent 3 years as the bailiff for Judge Paul Herbert who founded CATCH Court specialized docket in Franklin County Municipal Court for human trafficking victims.
 She has traveled to different states and all over Ohio sharing her experiences at different events.
 Vanessa has had the privilege of speaking at the EVAWA

 Conference, the Chambers of Commerce in Washington D.C., Eat Up Columbus, has testified at the State House.
 Vanessa has worked closely with many entities to fight the fight to end human trafficking such as the Attorney General’s Office, senators, governors, abolitionists, schools, churches, police departments, sheriff departments, courts etc.